modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 ]);

 // Add a text field
-$newFields = new TextField($this->commerce, [
+$newFields[] = new TextField($this->commerce, [
     'label' => $this->adapter->lexicon('commerce_doodleproduct.shirt_color'),
     'name' => 'properties[shirt_color]',
     'value' => $this->getProperty('shirt_color')
 ]);
 ```

-Theres a few options you'll have to keep in mind when adding the fields as shown above. **Notice that we are using lexicons, so you will need to define them in your lexicon files for them to show the correct value**.
+**Notice that we are using lexicons, so you will need to define them in your lexicon files for them to show the correct value**.
+To save time, you can [download the lexicons](https://github.com/modmore/Commerce_DoodleProduct/blob/master/core/components/commerce_doodleproduct/lexicon/en/default.inc.php) from the completed Doodleproduct.

+Theres a few options you'll have to keep in mind when adding the fields as shown above.

 - label: shows to the left of the input field in the product form.
 It can be a string, but it is recommended to use lexicons.
 - name: property value the field is saved under inside the product.